 Tips and Tricks for Perfect Hummus

-- Storing Hummus: To keep your hummus fresh, store it in an airtight container in the refrigerator.
-It generally lasts for up to one week.
-To maintain its flavor and texture, drizzle a little olive oil on top before sealing.
+- Storing: Keep in an airtight container in the fridge.
+It lasts about a week.
+Pour a little olive oil on top before sealing to keep it moist.

 Common Mistakes to Avoid